Blockstream/Jade/docs/index.rst

 * All Jade RPC messages are CBOR, roughly based on the format of json-rpc messges.
 * The order of named fields inside the messages is unimportant.
 The order of items in array elements usually is important.
-* In most cases the flow is message-reply-message-reply... the exception is the legacy sign-tx flow where n messages are sent before n replies are recieved.
+* In most cases the flow is message-reply-message-reply... the exception is the legacy sign-tx flow where n messages are sent before n replies are received.
 * In some cases there may be a delay between sending a message and a reply being sent, where some physical interaction with the Jade unit is required.
 * In general, the types used are string, boolean, uint32/64, and raw byte-strings for binary data.
 * Every message contains an `id` field - an arbitrary string up to 16 characters - which is included in the reply.